AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce.md

 **Version**: 1.42.0

 This reference contains 134 commands available through the `magento-cloud` command-line tool.
-The initial list is auto generated using the `magento-cloud list` command at the  edition.
+The initial list is auto generated using the `magento-cloud list` command at Adobe Commerce on cloud infrastructure.

 >[!NOTE]
 >